AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 In Dynamic Media Classic terms, a parameter is a variable that can be linked to a template property so it can be manipulated via a URL.
 When you add a parameter to a layer, Dynamic Media Classic exposes that property in the URL by prefixing the name of your parameter with a dollar sign ($) — for example, if you create a parameter called "size" to change the size of a layer, Dynamic Media Classic will rename your parameter $size.

-If you don't add a parameter for a property,that property remains hidden in the Dynamic Media Classic database and doesn't show up in the URL.
+If you don't add a parameter for a property, that property remains hidden in the Dynamic Media Classic database and doesn't show up in the URL.

 ![image](assets/basic-templates/parameters.png)